zio/zio/docs/guides/tutorials/create-custom-logger-for-a-zio-application.md

 </configuration>
 ```

-## Structured Logging

 ## Conclusion

 In this article, we have learned how to create a custom logger for a ZIO application.
-We have also learned how to use SLF4J to enable logging in a ZIO application.
+We also covered how to add SLF4J logging support instead of default ZIO logging.

+The complete working example of this tutorial is available on the `custom-logger` branch of our [Building RESTful Web Service](https://github.com/zio/zio-quickstart-restful-webservice/tree/custom-logger) quickstart on GitHub.